dorkaether/VibranteSalonPHApp/README.md

 As for the user experience, we plan on making it as simple as we can considering the age range while keeping it’s elegant style scheme based on their colors – white, gold and black.
 Eventually, the application will be easy to navigate while having enough information at their fingertips – with buttons large enough to be tapped on but small enough not to ruin the symmetrical form of the whole design.

-## II.
-Potential Users

-The developers based this app to the age range of at least 14-60+ years, depending on their knowledge in using an application, or in general – a smartphone.
-While this may be a bit of a stretch but there’s probably people beyond this age range who may be interested in applications such as this.

-## III.
-Scopes and Features

-•	Home – Also known as the Welcome page.
-Will feature a small information about the salon and links to current articles, if any.
-Also has a top header featuring the salon’s logo.

-    •	Main Menu – This button is situated on the top left corner of the application.

-    •	Home button – assuming the user is on the home menu, this will probably be highlighted – or not.
-Otherwise, this leads back to the home page.

-    •	About Vibrante button – leads to the page containing information about the salon fully.

-    •	Services button – leads to the Services page, and information on what they offer.

-	•	Gallery button – leads to a page full of images related to the salon.
-It may also house the images related to the previous pages.

-	•	Contact Us button – leads to a page detailing the existing branches of the salon, and where to find them.
-Also includes contact information in case of appointments and extra information.

-	•	Help button – leads to a tutorial page on the basics on how to navigate through the application.
-Probably a more detailed version of the scopes and features part of the project specifications.

-	•	About Team button – a page about the team of developers behind the app, their purpose and when the application was developed.

-•	About Vibrante - is actually an extension to the small about info on the welcome page.
-This includes information about the owners and their team of experts.
-Images may or may not be in the Gallery.

-	  •	Details about their owners, the Creative Director and the Signature Stylist, are written here.

-	  •	Details about their team of experts, including their roles, are also written here.

-•	Services – contains the list of services they offer, their prices, and their trusted brands.

-•	 Gallery – All images are viewed in a page-like style, with occasional captions if any.
-Some images in there are probably in other pages too, when specified.

-•	Help – aka the Tutorial page of the application.
-Considering on how it is aimed to keep the app as simple as possible, the Help page will feature a set of small buttons and an image describing the help needed depending on the button that was pressed by the user.

-It will probably be coded last, since the images shown are screenshots of the application itself.
-Including:

-    •	How to navigate – basic instructions on how to navigate on the application.
-This contains on how to navigate generally.

-      Further instructions include:

-	        •	How to navigate | Home – The home page contains at least three links to the articles that are hosted currently.
-This section explains on how to open them.

-	        •	How to navigate | Gallery – This section teaches the user how to navigate to the app’s gallery.

-	        •	How to navigate | Menu – This section instructs the user how to browse through the app’s menu and how to access its pages.

-	        •	Main menu – details about the main menu are to be found here.
-It may or may not derived from the scopes and features, but it will surely be informative in order for the user to understand.

-•	About Team – The team behind the app!
-Includes the names and roles of the developers who made this application, a small description, their purpose and motivations, and how the application was made.

-Basically, it may include:

-	•	Team name
-	•	Name of developer/s
-	•	Roles they have
-	•	the purpose of the application
-	•	when it was developed
-	•	the reason why it was developed/the motivation behind the app
-	•	small acknowledgments to the other people involved in the project, if any (because that’s inevitable) ◦ contains a button, which leads to the Admin page – Admin page exists to easily edit the prices on the Services page in case of changes.
 ---

 For tracking of milestones, please refer to the [Projects](https://github.com/dorkaether/VibranteSalonPHApp/projects) tab.